-The attacker wins if, within the maximum number of rounds, this is able to compromise $\target$ and retrieve the flag (it satisfies objective $\advobj$).
-The defender wins if \textbf{(1)}~the attacker fails to exploit the actual vulnerability of $\target$ (\ie the attacker does not capture the flag) and \textbf{(2)}~the defender is able to manipulate the attacker in to satisfy the chosen sabotage objective $\dfobj$.
+\paragraph{\textbf{Win Conditions}} The attacker wins if, within the maximum number of rounds, (s)he can compromise $\target$ and retrieve the flag (it satisfies objective $\advobj$).
+The defender wins if \textbf{(1)}~the attacker does not capture the flag (\ie fails to exploit the actual vulnerability of $\target$) and \textbf{(2)}~the defender is able to manipulate the attacker in to satisfy the chosen sabotage objective $\dfobj$.
 For the \hackback scenario, the objective $\dfobj$ is considered achieved when the defender successfully initiates a functional reverse shell on the attacker's machine.
-In the \tarpit case, the objective is met when the defender sustains the maximum number of rounds while remaining within the tarpit.
-Note that the failure of $\dfobj$ does not imply the satisfaction of $\advobj$, so there may be games where no party wins (e.g., the attacker fails to capture the flag and does not fall for the sabotage objective).\footnote{Although, this case can be considered a partial win for the defender.}
+In the \tarpit case, the objective is achieved when the defender sustains the maximum number of rounds while remaining within the tarpit.
+Note that the failure of $\dfobj$ does not imply the success of $\advobj$, so there may be games where no party wins (\eg the attacker fails to capture the flag and does not fall for the sabotage objective).\footnote{Although, this case can be considered a partial win for the defender.}